vaishnavijagtapma2025/stock-market-analysis-python/report.md

 This outcome is reported directly rather than reframed as full success.
 The partial result remains economically informative.
 The findings suggest that predicting price levels using publicly available fundamentals, sector-relative signals, and technical indicators is tractable within the NSE large-cap universe, while predicting the exact direction of one-year-ahead returns remains substantially more difficult.

-This limitation is economically plausible because long-horizon stock returns are influenced not only by firm-level information, but also by macroeconomic shocks, policy changes, foreign capital flows, and global market sentiment — variables intentionally excluded from the feature set.
+This limitation is economically plausible because long-horizon stock returns are influenced not only by firm-level information, but also by broader macroeconomic forces intentionally excluded from the feature set, including:
+- monetary-policy changes
+- foreign institutional investor (FII) flows
+- global risk sentiment
+- geopolitical shocks
+- commodity-price volatility

+As a result, the project demonstrates that publicly available financial information contains meaningful signal for price-level prediction, even though directional classification at a one-year horizon remains challenging in a highly efficient market environment.

 ---